What is Public Provident Fund(PPF)Scheme?

 |Form H||To extend the maturity period of a PPF account|

 People can deposit funds in PPF accounts (Public Provident Fund accounts) for a fixed period of time to earn returns on their savings.
 The PPF of interest rate for the financial year 2015 - 2016 was 8.7%.
 This rate has been revised in the Union Budget 2016 for FY: 2016 - 17 to 8.1%.
+This rate has been revised in the Union Budget 2017 for FY: 2017 - 18 to 8%.

 Since this scheme was launched to encourage savings across income classes, minimum deposit requirements are very low and affordable.
 They are also tax-free accounts, easily accessible, safe (being backed by the government) and simple to understand, making them a popular investment avenue for a large majority of individuals in India.